zmalone/chef-web-docs/source/manage-a-node/windows/update-your-nodes-configuration/conclusion/_index.md

 That's it for this tutorial.
-You can continue to experiment with the virtual machine that we provided for this lesson.
-When you're done you can close the connection &ndash; we'll no longer be using that virtual machine.
+You can continue to experiment with your virtual machine.
+When you're done, be sure to [clean up your environment](/manage-a-node/windows/update-your-nodes-configuration#howtocleanupyourenvironment).

 You can also explore the [Chef management console](https://manage.chef.io).
 See what info's available for your nodes and what else you can do.